Drug Evaluation Committee 2009-18 Omissions and Errors in the Notification of Clinical Trial Results

 Question

-In the Notification of Clinical Trial Review Results, the date of the committee review was omitted from the form and the seal of the hospital director was obtained, and the form was submitted to the sponsor and investigator.
+In the Notification of Clinical Trial Review Results, the date of the Chairperson's seal was obtained and submitted to the sponsor and investigator with the omission of the date of the Committee review, and we received a request from the sponsor to replace it with the date of the Committee review.
 Since the reason for the omission is clear, and even if it is a copy, if the review date is written, the content is the same as this document, I think it is unnecessary to replace it.
 Should I replace it even if there is a mistake?
 I feel that replacing the information each time would only increase the amount of time and effort required, so I am asking this question in the hope that you can tell me the appropriate method.

-If the omissions or errors in the Notification of Clinical Trial Results are very minor, such as minor typographical errors and omissions, there is no need to correct them.
+If the omissions or errors in the Notification of Clinical Trial Results are very minor, such as minor typographical errors and omissions, we do not think it is necessary to correct them.

 • Prepare a revised version of the relevant Notification (both the old and new versions of the Notification of Clinical Trial Review Results are to be retained).